microsoft/mdatp-devicecontrol/issue.md

    1. Select *Audit Allowed* from "Type"
    1. Select *None and Send event* from "Options"
    1. Select *Write* from "Access mask"

+- Add a rule for Allow Read,Execute Access to non-encrypted removable devices to the policy

+   1. Click on "+ Set reusable settings" under Included Id

+   1. Click on *Global-Removable_Group_Baseline (1)_2*

+   1. Click on "Select"

+   1. Click on "+ Edit Entry"
+   1. Enter *Allow Read,Execute Access to non-encrypted removable devices* for the name

+   1. Select *Deny* from "Type"
+   1. Select *None* from "Options"
+   1. Select *Write* from "Access mask"

+   1. Enter *S-1-5-21-602162358-1563985344-839522115-286196* for "Sid"

+   1. Click on "+ Add"

+   1. Select *Audit Denied* from "Type"
+   1. Select *Show notification and Send event* from "Options"
+   1. Select *Write* from "Access mask"